How dirt cones form on glaciers: field observation, laboratory experiments and modeling: Materials and methods

 \textbf{2D numerical simulations} were performed by combining the discrete element method (DEM) to model the granular mechanics with a finite element method to compute the thermal fluxes.
 The granular media is modelled as an assembly of 2D deformable disks of average radius $\langle r\rangle = 0.25$~mm (with 20~\% polydispersity), assembled in dimers by adding a constant attractive force within a pair of grains (see Fig.~\ref{fig4}a, top).
+The use of dimers is a way to mimic grains of aspect ratio larger than 1, which helps to reach a higher angle of repose~\cite{zhou2014angle}.
 In addition, disks experience gravity and contact forces (normal inelastic repulsion and frictional tangential force).
 From the sum of all forces and torques acting on each disk, its translational and rotational motion is computed at each timestep by classical granular DEM techniques~\cite{Poeschel2005}.
-The values of all numerical parameters are summarized in Table~\ref{table_simu_params} and Table~S1.
+The values of all numerical parameters are summarized in Table~\tableSupplsimuParams and Table~S1.
 The initial state consists in a trapezoidal pile of thickness $e_\mathrm{t0}$, half width $R_0$ and angle $\theta_0$ close to the angle of repose of the grains (see Fig.~\ref{fig8}) with $e_\mathrm{t0}/\langle r\rangle \in[40, 120]$ and $R_0/\langle r\rangle \in[80, 240]$.
 This pile lies on an initially horizontal layer of fixed grains (of size $0.6\langle r\rangle$), representing the first layer of grains glued to the ice surface.
 At each time step $dt$, each of these fixed grains (\textit{i.e.}, the local position of the ice surface) is moved downwards by a distance $v_\mathrm{c}\times dt$, which varies along the pile as it results from the heat flux within the uneven granular layer.
 Outside the granular pile, the bare ice surface moves at the ablation velocity $v_\mathrm{ice}$, whose value is small enough to lead to a quasi-static granular flow.
 Below the pile, ice melting is controlled by the heat flux through the granular layer, treated as an effective medium of thermal conductivity $\lambda$ exchanging heat with air at temperature $T_\mathrm{air}$ with an effective heat exchange coefficient $h_\mathrm{eff}$ and in contact with melting ice at temperature $T_\mathrm{ice}$.
 The heat flux $j_\mathrm{c}$ delivered to the ice is computed every $5\times 10^4$ time-steps by solving the heat equation with the finite element solver FreeFem++~\cite{MR3043640} (see Fig.~\ref{fig4}a, bottom).
 The ice velocity below the pile is then $v_\mathrm{c} = v_\mathrm{ice}\times j_\mathrm{c} /(h_\mathrm{eff}(T_\mathrm{air}-T_\mathrm{ice}))$.